qtile/qtile/docs/manual/install/index.rst

 Qtile can be run as a Wayland compositor rather than an X11 window manager.
 For this, Qtile uses wlroots_, a compositor library which is undergoing fast development.
 Be aware that some distributions package outdated versions of wlroots.
-More up-to-date distributions such as Arch Linux may package python-xkbcommon.
 Also note that we may not have yet caught up with the latest wlroots release ourselves.

 With the Wayland dependencies in place, Qtile can be run either from a TTY, or